 "This is a perfect fusion of a light, foggy gray with a tan base.
 It is a soft and fluid transition for any rooms that incorporate grays and browns," says interior designer DuVäl Reynolds.
 "We use this color often when we’re designing for larger applications–like where large foyers and hallways meet.
 It’s the most flexible color foundation to use for any new space."
 Gossamer Veil is such a winner in his book that Reynolds ended up painting the first and second floors of his own house in this exact hue.

 Farrow & Ball Pink Ground

 Neutral is not synonymous with bland, especially when you opt for something like pink.
-"I've recently come to accept that I love pinks more than I use to admit.
-But the truth is, pinks — soft shades in particular — have always been of my go-to 'neutrals' for family and living rooms," admits Boston-based interior designer Liz Caan, who often gravitates to Farrow & Ball's Pink Ground.
+"I've recently come to accept that I love pinks more than I used to admit.
+But the truth is, pinks—soft shades, in particular—have always been of my go-to 'neutrals' for family and living rooms," admits Boston-based interior designer Liz Caan, who often gravitates towards Farrow & Ball's Pink Ground.
 "It’s soft and serene, with the same calming qualities of a good white but with more low-key drama (which I think a living room always calls for)."

 When it comes to picking complementary shades, Caan recommends saturated reds and dark emerald greens.

 White can be a powerfully stark color, and people either love it or find it too overbearing.
 Amala Raj of Amala Raj Interiors makes a case for why this color shouldn't be underappreciated.
 She personally admires the power of Dunn Edwards' White Picket Fence.
 "It's clean, crisp, and inviting without feeling too sterile.
 It's the perfect shade of white to pair with both warmer furniture tones as well as more modern, cool tones."